ThreatConnect-Inc/threatconnect-developer-docs/docs/tcex/building_apps_quickstart.rst

 Building the "lib" Directory
 ----------------------------

 At a minimum, all Apps require the ``tcex`` Python package.
 If other Python packages are required, the package name should be added to the **requirements.txt** file in the project directory.
-For this quick-start guide, no additional packages are required.
+For this guide, no additional packages are required.

 .. code-block:: bash